HarshitKaushik/my-dev-log/README.md

 - What is the difference between the get logger functions from `celery.utils.log` and `logging`?
 From experience using get_task_logger seems to get you a few things of importance, especially with Sentry.
 Auto-prepending task names to your log output.
 The ability to set log handling rules at a higher level than just module (I believe it's actually setting the logger name to celery.task).
 Probably, most importantly for Sentry setup, is it hooks the logging into their log handlers which Sentry makes use of.
 ### Pandas
 - `pandas.DataFrame.shape` - Return a tuple representing the dimensionality of the DataFrame.
+- How to iterate over rows in a DataFrame in Pandas? `DataFrame.iterrows` is a generator which yields both the index and row (as a Series).
 ### MLflow
 - An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools—for example, real-time serving through a REST API or batch inference on Apache Spark.
 The format defines a convention that lets you save a model in different “flavors” that can be understood by different downstream tools.
 - Flavors are the key concept that makes MLflow Models powerful: they are a convention that deployment tools can use to understand the model, which makes it possible to write tools that work with models from any ML library without having to integrate each tool with each library.
 MLflow defines several “standard” flavors that all of its built-in deployment tools support, such as a “Python function” flavor that describes how to run the model as a Python function.
 However, libraries can also define and use other flavors.
 For example, MLflow’s mlflow.sklearn library allows loading models back as a scikit-learn Pipeline object for use in code that is aware of scikit-learn, or as a generic Python function for use in tools that just need to apply the model (for example, the mlflow sagemaker tool for deploying models to Amazon SageMaker).